namteckor/subnet-scanner/README.md

 ```

 Notes:
-* Run with sudo/root privileges so that nmap can perform OS detection by using the -A switch
+* Run with sudo/root privileges so that nmap can perform OS detection by using the nmap -A switch
 * For A.B.C.D/E, use [CIDR](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing#CIDR_notation) notation, ex: 10.0.1.0/20, 192.168.5.0/27, etc.
 * To scan a single host, use the /32 prefix length, ex: 10.0.1.111/32, 192.168.5.35/32, etc.